AlexFlipnote/discord_bot.py/README.md

 ffmpeg, python and git, as it's both easier and promising to work.

 Commang usage:
-choco install PACKAGE
+choco install <package>

-Replace PACKAGE with what you want to install, also remember to use Command Prompt as Admin.
+Replace <package> with what you want to install, also remember to use Command Prompt as Admin.
 ```

 1. Make a bot [here](https://discordapp.com/developers/applications/me) and grab the token